strohs/raytracer/README.md

 # Rust Raytracer
 A Rust implementation of the software ray-tracer from the first two books of the [Ray Tracing in One Weekend](https://raytracing.github.io/)

-In addition to the functionality from the book, this implementation adds multi-threaded rendering, and a command line parser that allows you to render some scenes from the book at different widths, aspect-ratios, and samples per pixel.
+This implementation of the raytracer adds multi-threaded rendering, plus the ability to render one of the six sample scenes described in the book.

+The final rendered images are saved in the [ppm](http://ailab.eecs.wsu.edu/wise/P1/PPM.html) image format, so you will need an image viewer that can display them.

 ## Sample Scenes
-Here are some scenes from the book rendered at 1280x720 with samples per pixel set to 5000
+Here are the sample scenes from the book that can be generated using this raytracer.

+They are rendered at 1280x720 with samples per pixel set to 5000.

 #### Final Scene from Book Two